spzala/icpk8s/Labs/Lab4/README.md

 ## Pre-req: Make sure you are in the Lab3 directory.

 ## Overview:
 A Service is an abstraction which defines a logical set of Pods running in your cluster, that all provide the same functionality.
 When created, each Service is assigned a unique IP address, which is tied to the lifespan of the Service, and will not change while the Service is alive.

+## Go to Lab4 directory
+`cd ~/icpk8s/Labs/Lab4`

 ## Let's first check out what we have
-`kubectl get pods -l app= guestbook -o wide`
+`kubectl get pods -l app=guestbook -o wide`

 ## Check pods IP
-`kubectl get pods -l app= guestbook -o yaml | grep podIP`
+`kubectl get pods -l app=guestbook -o yaml | grep podIP`

 ## Create the Redis master service
 `kubectl create -f redis-master-service.yaml`